pk-hash/test2/argocd/applications/README.md

 ## App of Apps Pattern

-The root application watches this directory and automatically creates/updates/deletes applications based on the manifests present here.
+The apps application watches this directory and automatically creates/updates/deletes applications based on the manifests present here.
 This is known as the "App of Apps" pattern and provides:

 - Centralized application management
 - GitOps automation for all applications